 Notes

-- I used large raw deveined tail-on shrimp that were frozen for this recipe.
-If using smaller or already thawed shrimp, reduce pressure cooking time.
+- I used large, raw, deveined tail-on shrimp that were frozen for this recipe.
+If using smaller or already thawed shrimp, reduce the pressure cooking time.

-- We add less liquid in this curry as instant pot retains the liquid and less is needed to cook.
-If you like, you can add 1/4 cup coconut milk after the curry is cooked.
+- We add less liquid to this curry as the instant pot retains the liquid, and less is needed to cook.
+If you like, add 1/4 cup coconut milk after the curry is cooked.
 The curry does get thicker as you refrigerate it.

 - This recipe was created in a 6qt Instant Pot DUO60 Multi-use Programmable Pressure Cooker.